ramigs/nuxt-fauna-article/nuxt-fauna.md

 </template>
 ```

-In the template above, we go through each repo and display it as a Bulma
+In the template above, we've gone through each repo and displayed it as a Bulma
 Card.

 Let's move on to the individual repo detail page.
 Create a new file